 Under specific circumstances, a partial or full exemption from the diploma examination may be granted upon application to and approval by the Special Cases and Accommodations Team.
-For more information, see the Special Cases section of the Diploma Examinations Program General Information Bulletin.
+For more information, see the Diploma Examinations Program General Information Bulletin.

 Diploma Examination Results Statement